Dr. Sebastian Opitz

 Master studies in chemistry and biology at the University of Bayreuth, Germany (degrees in 2005 and 2006)

-Green coffee professional of the SCA.
+Green coffee professional of the SCA and Authorized SCA trainer.
 Participant of the Green Coffee Creator Group to further develop all the SCA curricula (green coffee foundation, intermediate and professional).

 Research scientist since 2011: